The Keystone School is accredited by:

 SAMPLE OF THE KEYSTONE SCHOOL DIPLOMA

-CERTIFICATE OF THE PENNSYLVANIA DEPARTMENT OF EDUCATION THAT APPROVES THE KEYSTONE SCHOOL AS AN AUTHORIZED PRIVATE LICENSED SCHOOL IN THE COMMONWEALTH OF PENNSYLVANIA
+CERTIFICATE FROM THE VIRGINIA COUNCIL FOR PRIVATE EDUCATION WHICH AUTHORIZES THE KEYSTONE SCHOOL TO OPERATE AS A RECOGNIZED AND ACCREDITED PRIVATE SCHOOL IN THE COMMONWEALTH OF VIRGINIA

 Recognition Of Studies